EetuLeppanen/elava-arkisto/README.md

 ## Backend

+REST api was made with Elasticsearch 7.

+Process the xml and csv files with the python programs included in this project and post the json files into Elasticsearch.
+The json files are ready-to-use after using the python program.

+Put the proper ip (for example 1.2.3.4.5:9200/index/_doc/_search) into Searchtitles.js and Searchresult.js.

 ## Contributing

 Pull requests are always welcome!
 But first we would like to hear about the changes you've planned and discuss about them.